Rising-Stars-by-Sunshine/Haowen-STATS201-Final/README.md

 - [Code source](https://github.com/Rising-Stars-by-Sunshine/Haowen-STATS201-Final/blob/main/code/Prediction)
 - [Data source](https://github.com/Rising-Stars-by-Sunshine/Haowen-STATS201-Final/tree/main/data/Prediction)
-- Description: from figure 1, it is obvious that the predicted result is very close to the real open price value.
-The result is evaluated by R2 score, which is 0.984.
-The R-squre determines the proportion of variance, which shows how well the data fit the regression mode(Chicco, Warrens, and Jurman 2021).
-The closer the r-squared value is to 1, the better the fit.
-Thus, the linear regression reached a high accuracy regarding the r-squared value.
+- Description: Description of prediction: Figure 3 is the prediction result of the Ethereum closing price.
+The x-axis represents the date, which ranges from 2015/8/7 to 2021/10/20.
+The y-axis is the closing price of Ethereum.
+The data was split in 3:2 in this task.
+The red curve in the figure is the training data.
+The purple curve is the prediction price by linear regression.
+It is very close to the actual data (the blue curve).
+Linear regression reached a good performance in predicting Ethereum’s closing price, with an R2 score of 0.985.

 ### Causal Inference
 ![image](spotlight/figures/Causal-Inference.png)